Diamond Drag Engraving with my CNC Router

 Resources

-I used SketchUp software to design the cart, and here is the model file: WeldingCart.skp.
+I used SketchUp software (now available as a free online app) to design the cart, and here is the model file: WeldingCart.skp.
 You are welcome to download this model and customize it any way you like.

 Here’s a link to the Menard’s Masterforce 30-inch Five-Drawer Mobile Tool Cabinet around which this cart is built.